There are some decisions that Dr. Winthrop can help you make regarding the type of lens (IOL) we will use in place of your own clouded lens.

 Finally, patients who have moderate or excessive astigmatism may be required to wear glasses for all fields of vision (near, intermediate, and far.)

-There are several factors involved when considering whether someone is a good candidate for these lenses, including the presence and degree of astigmatism, diseases of the retina (diabetic maculopathy and macular degeneration among them), diseases of the optic nerve (including severe glaucoma), and other ocular diseases.
+There are several factors involved when considering whether someone is a good candidate for these lenses, including diseases of the retina (diabetic maculopathy and macular degeneration among them), diseases of the optic nerve (including severe glaucoma), and other ocular diseases.